 Last thoughts on why is my Siberian husky eating grass

-Siberian huskies love to chew grass and to dig.
-They are working dogs and they will do anything if they are bored.
+Siberian huskies love to chew grass and dig.
+They are working dogs, and they will do anything if they are bored.
 So, if your husky is bored, he will stay on the lawn and eat grass just like a cow.
-Eating grass is an instinctive behavior but if your Siberian husky starts to eat more grass and throw up afterward frequently, you should take him to vet if the problem persists.
+Eating grass is an instinctive behavior, but if your Siberian husky starts to eat more grass and throws up afterward frequently, you should take him to vet if the problem persists.
 My male husky likes the taste of grass, so I started adding dill or parsley to his food.
 And he loves it!

 If your Siberian husky lacks fiber from his diet, give him strawberries, pieces of apple, or carrot during the usual training sessions.
 Don’t forget to peel and remove the core and seeds of the apple before you feed it to your dog.
 You can even add vegetables and fruits to his food or KONG stuffing.

 I hope you enjoyed this article.
 Don’t forget to share it with other dog owners.